 Easy connections to global business hubs.
-Whether London, Geneva, Paris or Dubai, Malaga Airport offers easy access to over 35 countries with 156 flight routes and from May 2024 will again include direct flights to the USA (New York).
+Whether London, Geneva, Paris or Dubai, Malaga Airport offers easy access to over 35 countries with 266 flight routes and in 2025 will again include direct flights to the USA (New York).

 - Property choice